bergesinstitute/graf-method/book-2-unit-3.md

 ## -ar

-    Amar - to love
+    amar - to love

-    Ayudar - to help
+    ayudar - to help

-    Bailar - to dance
+    bailar - to dance

-    Caminar - to walk
+    caminar - to walk

-    Cantar - to sing
+    cantar - to sing

-    Cenar - to dine/to have dinner
+    cenar - to dine / to have dinner

-    Cocinar - to cook
+    cocinar - to cook

-    Comprar - to buy
+    comprar - to buy

-    Desayunar - to have breakfast
+    desayunar - to have breakfast

-    Descansar - to rest/to relax
+    descansar - to rest / to relax

-    Enviar - to send
+    enviar - to send

-    Escuchar - to listen
+    escuchar - to listen

-    Esperar - to wait
+    esperar - to wait

-    Estudiar - to study
+    estudiar - to study

-    Explicar - to explain
+    explicar - to explain

-    Hablar - to talk/to speak
+    hablar - to talk / to speak

-    Lavar - to wash
+    lavar - to wash

-    Limpiar - to clean
+    limpiar - to clean

-    Llamar - to call
+    llamar - to call

-    Llegar* - to arrive**
+    llegar* - to arrive**

-    Llevar - to take/to carry/to wear
+    llevar - to take / to carry / to wear

-    Mirar - to look/to watch
+    mirar - to look / to watch

-    Odiar - to hate
+    odiar - to hate

-    Olvidar - to forget
+    olvidar - to forget

-    Pagar* - to pay
+    pagar* - to pay

-    Pintar - to paint
+    pintar - to paint

-    Preguntar - to ask
+    preguntar - to ask

-    Preparar - to prepare
+    preparar - to prepare

-    Regalar - to give (as a present)
+    regalar - to give (something as a present)

-    Terminar - to end/to finish
+    terminar - to end / to finish

-    Tocar*** - to touch/to play an instrument
+    tocar*** - to touch / to play an instrument

-    Tomar - to take/to grab/to have (for food & drink)
+    tomar - to take / to grab / to have (for food & drink)

-    Trabajar - to work
+    trabajar - to work

-    Usar - to use
+    usar - to use

-    Viajar - to travel
+    viajar - to travel

-    Visitar - to visit
+    visitar - to visit

 ## -er

-    Beber - to drink
+    beber - to drink

-    Comer - to eat
+    comer - to eat

-    Comprender - to understand
+    comprender - to understand

-    Correr - to run
+    correr - to run

-    Creer**** - to believe
+    creer**** - to believe

-    Leer**** - to read
+    leer**** - to read

-    Responder - to answer/to respond
+    responder - to answer / to respond

-    Vender - to sell
+    vender - to sell

 ## -ir

-    Abrir - to open
+    abrir - to open

-    Discutir - to argue
+    discutir - to argue

-    Escribir - to write
+    escribir - to write

-    Existir - to exist
+    existir - to exist

-    Recibir - to receive
+    recibir - to receive

-    Vivir - to live
+    vivir - to live

 > *In the *pretérito perfecto* tense, *llegar* and *pagar* have a spelling change on their first-person
 singular: *llegué, pagué.*